iffy/generalconference/data/eng/1980-10/041-singleness-how-relief-society-can-help/text.md

-# Singleness: How Relief Society Can Help
+# Singleness:How Relief Society Can Help

 I pray the Lord's spirit will accompany my thoughts and my feelings this night.